leggett/simplify-trackers/ruby/README.md

 For Ruby purists:

+- I like whitespace in general.

 - I like indentation of 4 spaces instead of the normal two (IMHO, the code is easier to read).
-If this bothers you...tuff...

-- I like whitespace in general.
 If this bothers you...tuff...